When Gentleman’s Journal took a spin around the North Coast 500

 First came a four-hour leg to John O’Groats.
 On this part of the route, you could easily pop into the lovely Royal Dornoch Links — but unfortunately our compressed trip meant we had no time to spare, so it was very much pedal to the metal.
 We were whizzing along nicely — until, about an hour outside of Tain, the McLaren GT decided to blow its coolant tank.

 After gingerly lifting the bonnet, we decided our engineering skills were no match for a malfunction of this magnitude.
 So, after a nice chat with a garage owner, we handed over the supercar for McLaren to collect and squeezed into the Range Rover Sport to try and follow the Aston and Ferrari up towards the most northerly tip of Great Britain.

 After John O’Groats, we sped past Castle May, home of the Queen Mother, before ploughing on to Thurso, the road that hugs the northernmost edge of the route.
 Here, the path begins to narrow and bend — and this is where the North Coast 500 really comes into its own.
 Sometimes a little congested in the summer months, in the colder climes of March, the roads were amazingly, blissfully clear.

 On top of this, the gods had decided to shine on us and the sun broke happily through the clouds.
 It was fair to say that we all became rather mesmerised by Scotland’s incredible beauty.
 The Grand Tourers seemed to glimmer and roar with new intensity.
 And it was even enjoyable in our trusty Range Rover Sport support car.

 We decided to stop for the night in the fishing village of Scourie.
-With the local hotel shut till May (and, in a charming, particularly Scottish way, rather implying they didn’t much want our business anyway) we found ourselves in a delightful B&B called Scourie Lodge.
-The husband and wife owners couldn’t have been more accommodating.
+With the local hotel shut until May (and, in a charming, particularly Scottish way, rather implying they didn’t much want our business anyway) we found ourselves in a delightful B&B called Scourie Lodge.
+The husband-and-wife owners couldn’t have been more accommodating.